Nikita Chernyi

 Remote · Portugal

 etke.cc is a managed Matrix hosting service.
-Customers get a dedicated, federated Matrix homeserver with their chosen bridges, clients, bots, and moderation tooling, and we run it end to end as a distributed system across multiple regions.
+A customer gets a dedicated, federated Matrix homeserver with their chosen bridges, clients, bots, and moderation tooling, and we run the whole thing end to end as a distributed system across multiple regions.
 I started it as a side project in 2021; it became a bootstrapped company in 2026, with Slavi Pantaleev as cofounder.
-The team is now five — additional engineers plus an administrator covering invoicing and accounting.
+We’re five now: four engineers and an administrator covering invoicing and accounting.
 No outside funding.
-I continue to lead engineering and write the majority of the in-house Go microservices.
+I lead engineering and write the majority of the in-house Go microservices.

 2024 – Present · Go Developer, Billing · Hellotickets (opens in new tab)